ZunaTtang/ZunaTtang/README.md

 ## 🌍 About Me

 ### 🇺🇸 EN
-I build and operate **practical automation and operational systems** that turn APIs, scripts, and lightweight frontends into **reliable dashboards, alerts, and decision-making signals**.
+At the intersection of business and engineering,
+I build and operate growth workflows across marketing, CRM, and community, while designing and owning automation systems that run in production as a systems-driven PM.

 My work sits at the boundary between **business, product, and engineering** — closing gaps where problems are too technical for PMs and too contextual for engineers.